yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## How to check with other solutions
 - #### Benefit to check with standard solutions and also those in "Discuss" (click "Most Votes" and only for <=2 pages).
 - #### Use "Debugger" to understand the solution step by step if necessary.
-- #### Abstract their tricks and find out how to come up with the tricks from the questions, then also extend our tricks set for this topic.
+- #### Abstract their tricks and find out how to come up with the tricks from the questions, then extend our tricks set for this topic.
 - #### Evaluate and compare *time / space complexity* of all solutions.
 - #### Mark the problem number down and review it in the near future.

 ## Tips
 * Use filters.
 E.g., pick "Top 100 Liked Questions".
 * Do not work on the problems with :-1: >> :+1:.
-It doesn't mean the problem is "bad", but it is too easy for doing, if you have worked out "T-I".
+It doesn't mean the problem is "bad", but it is too easy if you have worked out "T-I".
 * Only view discussion with :+1: >> :-1:.
 * Do not connect the problem to a particular problem, but to a general category, because we have limited memory.
 * Optimization and conciseness are different.
 * Understand the relationship of *Data Structures*, i.e., *Hash Table* with don't care values, then use *Set*.
 * Keep in mind the operations can be arranged in different structures, by trade off between readibility and conciseness.
-* Conciseness might not always help optimization (which is by estimating complexity and mind-compiling), but sacrifice the readability.
+* Conciseness might not always help optimization (which is by estimating complexity and mind-compiling), but reduce readability.
 * We will be skilled at conciseness automatically with the time going, but focus on correctness and *time / space complexity*.
 * Do not RUSH!
 The faster is the slower; The slower is the faster.
 * Instead of hacking on solving problems, it benefits from reviewing sloved problems as well as otherones solutions and evaluating them.